EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Starting the mapping step after having both zmw images loaded

 Mapping takes usually a couple seconds.
 Afterwards, DeepLASI opens a *Map Result* window showing the channels overlay before and after mapping.
 It is recommended to check the overlay quality at this point.
-The result is fine most of the times like the example on :numref:`check befor_after mapping`, but if the mapping result was not satisfactory, we would capture new images from the zmw on both cameras, and redo the mapping step.
+The result is fine most of the times like the example on :numref:`check befor_after mapping`, but if the mapping result was not satisfactory, we would capture new images from the ZMW on both cameras, and repeat the mapping step.

 .. figure:: ./../../figures/examples/PA7_before_after_map.png
    :width: 600